boralyl/boralyl.github.io/_posts/2020-12-27-building_a_home_assistant_custom_component_part_4.md

 We first need to create a mock config entry and add it to Home Assistant.
 Next we generate the initial options flow and capture the flow id.
 The flow id is used when we call `hass.config_entries.options.async_configure` and pass in our `user_input` data.
-In this case we are simulating unchecking the only repos that was configured.
+In this case we are simulating unchecking the only repo that was configured.

 Check out the [post on unit testing](https://aarongodfrey.dev/home%20automation/building_a_home_assistant_custom_component_part_2/) for more details on the fixtures and helpers used here.